ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 ## Pattern Objectives
 {: #Pattern-Objective}

-The objective of this pattern is to provide a resilient solution design for {{site.data.keyword.redhat_openshift_notm}} Service on a Virtual Private Cloud (VPC) architecture deployment, on {{site.data.keyword.Bluemix_notm}}, that meets disaster recovery requirements for enterprise workloads that require persistent storage.
+The objective of this pattern is to provide a resilient solution design for {{site.data.keyword.redhat_openshift_notm}} Service on an {{site.data.keyword.Bluemix_notm}} VPC architecture deployment, that meets disaster recovery requirements for enterprise workloads that require persistent storage.
 This pattern is intended to:

 -   Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Design Framework](/docs/architecture-framework).